Meet your peers, hear opening remarks, and help commence the Adventure Travel World Summit 2019.

 Coinciding with this neuroscientific experience of travel comes the technological and sustainability advancements of our siblings in the outdoor gear and apparel industries.
 Here to share innovations, a leading outdoor entrepreneur will demonstrate how the human experience of destinations, nature, and activities are shifting and where the travel industry overlaps seamlessly with new products and ideas born from passionate recreationalists and innovative businesses.

 Food is one of the core soul experiences of travel.
 In this plenary session, we consider experiences with food in nature, what is truly “local”, agriculture’s effect on climate change, and last but certainly not least, creativity — all of which build an often unseen but critical component of the adventure traveler’s experience.
-Through a series of presentations and engaging interactions with food and our senses, culinary thought leaders will challenge and inspire ATWS delegates to rethink the way food is experienced by travelers, how it is woven into the social and environmental fabric of communities and tourism entities, bringing the local mindset to a global scale.
+Through a series of presentations about food and innovation, culinary thought leaders will challenge and inspire ATWS delegates to rethink the way food is experienced by travelers, how it is woven into the social and environmental fabric of communities and tourism entities, bringing the local mindset to a global scale.

 Working with food in a thoughtful, sustainable and creative way can propel growth for businesses, destinations, and communities.
 In the latter half of this plenary, Visit Sweden will share how taking the best of what you have and transforming it into something inviting and sustainable can increase the impact of the travelers’ experience.